ec429/hbuilder/RULES.md

 a lit-up cloud etc.); also navigation might be more precise, at least on moonlit nights.
 Unfortunately, attempts to make altitude affect range didn't go so well (can't balance the Whitley properly) so we might have to do without that piece.
+(We could just cop out by reducing range by a fixed factor when flying low, with the variable effect residing in things like `manu_pen` vs. flak `evade_factor` and low-level map-reading (requires high crew skill) vs. navaids at 20,000ft.)